E-Scooter Pilot Project

 Service Providers

-We are making it easier to access sustainable transportation in the City Centre neighbourhood with the approval of two shared-service providers for both e-scooters and e-bikes, as part of the E-Scooter Pilot Project.
+We are making it easier to access sustainable transportation in the City Centre with the approval of two shared-service providers for both e-scooters and e-bikes until December 2024.
 The selected applicants are:

 Both providers are responsible for parking issues, maintenance and the removal and relocation of shared devices.
 If you are a private property owner, you can contact the providers directly to discuss setting up micromobility service on your property.